MLHale/GenCyber-web-content/day1/github-primer.md

 [Top](#table-of-contents)

 ##### Clone a remote repository
-Let's go with option #1.
-Git tools do not come pre-installed.
+Let's start by looking at option #1.
+Git tools do not come pre-installed with all operating systems.
 To check if they exist on your operating system, open up a command line interface and type `git`.
 If git is installed, this command will give you some help options.
-If the command is not recognized, then use this link to install git for your operating system flavor. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+If the command is not recognized, then it means you need to install git on your OS.
+The information available at [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) can walk you through it for a variety of OSes.

-For a Ubuntu Desktop OS that you created in the `Virtualization` module, here are the instructions to type in a terminal:
+For an Ubuntu Desktop OS like the one you created in the `Virtualization` module, the instructions you need to type in a terminal are below.
+To open a new terminal in the Ubuntu VM you created earlier, press ctrl + alt + t.

 ```bash
 sudo apt-get update
 sudo apt-get -y install git
 ```
 The `-y` option automates the installation by responding YES to any prompts.
 After the installation succeeds, type `git` to see various command options.
-To clone a remote repository, we first need a reference to it.
+To clone a remote repository (what we set out to do), we first need a reference URL to find it.
 On Github.com, navigate to your hello-world repository and click on the button that says `Clone`.
 Copy that URL.

 ![clone](../img/primer/clonerepo.png)

 Now we are ready to clone this remote repository, and create a local repository.
 To do this we will use the `git clone <repository URL>` command.
-In the command below replace the URL with the URL of the repository that you want to clone.
+In the command below replace the URL "https://github.com/robinagandhi/hello-world.git" with the URL you copied above.

 ```bash
 git clone https://github.com/robinagandhi/hello-world.git
 ```
-The command may prompt for your Github username and password (for private repositories).
+The command may prompt you to enter your Github username and password (for private repositories).
 You will start to see some download messages and upon success, your local repository will be ready for use.
-You may navigate to the corresponding file folder and confirm if all the files are there.
+Using the same terminal you can navigate to the corresponding file folder and confirm that all of the files are there.

 ```bash
 steal@ubuntu:~$ git clone https://github.com/robinagandhi/hello-world.git